1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ---

 ### 12.7.3 WLAN: Usage of an Additional ESP8266
 Another option for integrating the adapter setup into your WLAN is connecting an ESP8266 (NodeMCU or Wemos D1) additionally to the Arduino Due via the six-pole SPI header.
+The ESP8266 is supplied with power (+5V) by the Due and basically serves instead of the LAN shield only as an interface to access the Due via the network.
+The ESP8266 has to be flashed with a special firmware for this purpose, you can read more about this later in this chapter.
+The BSB-LAN software is still installed on the Due.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/due_clone_SPI.jpg">